Plans for 20mph roads across Brighton and Hove

 Plans to introduce a 20mph speed limit were considered under the council's Conservative administration in 2010, but were deemed too expensive.

-In January, speed limits were lowered to 20mph from 30mph around some Brighton schools after concerns were raised by local people about road safety.'Over the top'
+In January, speed limits were lowered to 20mph from 30mph around some Brighton schools after concerns were raised by local people about road safety.

 The current administration is planning to spend about £1.5m on the scheme which will take about four years to fully implement.